This was published at an online magazine, then I transferred it to my website, back before there were blogs. I had to code the entire thing.

-Specifically, propaganda works by appealing to three things: emotionalism, tribalism and narcissism.
+Specifically, propaganda works by appealing to three things: emotions, tribalism and narcissism.

 I just mentioned perception travels first to the emotional brain, then the rational brain.
 This happens to everyone, including people who con themselves they are the most rational and intelligent of intellectuals.